 - 1. How to provide quality guarantees for all types of sensors, in spite of - a.
 Intrinsic uncertainties, resulting from the structure of the sensor and its integration in the signal chains, such as distortions, disturbance sensitivity - b.
-Extrinsic uncertainties that come from the external conditions in which the sensor is - c.
-Uncertainties stemming from employed measurement techniques, such as multipath phenomena, reflection phenomena, occlusion, ... - How to provide quality guarantees for Al-based classification components - 3.
-How to derive stron__gest quality guarantees when fusing such information - 4.
+Extrinsic uncertainties that come from the external conditions in which the sensor is embedded during operation, such as accuracy of attributes such as velocity, locality, ... which are key for assessing confidence and accuracy of measurements - c.
+Uncertainties stemming from employed measurement techniques, such as multipath phenomena, reflection phenomena, occlusion, ... - 2.
+How to provide quality guarantees for AI-based classification components - 3.
+How to derive strongest quality guarantees when fusing such information - 4.
 How to dynamically adjust the structure of the perception allowing to exploit additional fusion steps until uncertainty is bounded to a level allowing safe execution of selected maneuvers.

 This chapter is structured as follows.
 Section 5.2. summarizes the state of the art in sensor fusion, based on the survey [Fay et al 2020].
 Section 5.3 addresses the fundamental challenge of deriving strategies for safe manoeuvre execution in the presence of possibly partial or imprecise or even incorrect beliefs about the environment of the ego system, and derives from this a meta requirement on the quality of perception of the perception chain.
 Section 5.4. proposes a functional architecture for dynamically adjusting the quality of perception to the quality requirements of what we call relevant objects in the environment of the ego system, if this is at all possible.
 Together with the monitoring components on adverse conditions anchored in this architecture, this allows to determine if the required quality level has been achieved, or else degrade to emergency rescue manoeuvres.
-Section 5.5. proposes research directions for providing quality quarantees for Al-based classification components.
+Section 5.5. proposes research directions for providing quality guarantees for AI-based classification components.
 Section 5.6 proposes a mechanism for propagating quality assurances through sensor fusion components based on Dempster Shafer Theory, following the recommendation of [Mu et al 2010].